sebastian-zieba/sebastian-zieba.github.io/_pages/publications.md

 What makes this exciting is that we are beginning to move beyond simply asking whether rocky exoplanets have atmospheres.
 With JWST, we are now starting to directly study the geology and surface properties of worlds around other stars — something that was essentially impossible just a few years ago.
 This emerging field is sometimes called “exogeology.”

-The planet, LHS 3844 b, is located about 49 light-years away and orbits its small red dwarf star every 11 hours.
+The planet LHS 3844 b is located about 49 light-years away and orbits its small red dwarf star every 11 hours.
 It is roughly 30% larger than Earth and reaches dayside temperatures of around 1000 K (~700°C).
 In short: not exactly a nice place to live.

 Using JWST’s mid-infrared instrument (MIRI), we observed the planet disappearing behind its host star during so-called secondary eclipses.
 During those eclipses, the thermal emission from the planet temporarily vanishes, allowing us to isolate the planet’s own light.
 Even though the signal is tiny, JWST detected it extremely clearly.